-A Kansas resident for income tax purposes is anyone who lives in Kansas, regardless of where they are employed.
-An individual who is away from Kansas for a period of time and has intentions of returning to Kansas is a resident.

-If you were a Kansas resident for the entire year, you must file a Kansas individual income tax return if: 1) you are required to file a federal income tax return; or, 2) your Kansas adjusted gross income is more than the total of your Kansas standard deduction and exemption allowance.
+- A Kansas resident for income tax purposes is anyone who lives in Kansas, regardless of where he or she is employed.
+An individual who is away from Kansas for a period of time and has intentions of returning to Kansas is a resident. - If you were a Kansas resident for the entire year, you must file a Kansas Individual Income Tax return if: - You are required to file a federal income tax return, OR - Your Kansas adjusted gross income is more than the total of your Kansas standard deduction and exemption allowance.

-The minimum filing requirements are shown in the following table.
+The minimum filing requirements for each filing status and exemption allowance situation are shown below.
 If you are not required to file a federal return, you may use this table to determine if you are required to file a Kansas return.
-For example, if your filing status is single, and you are over 65, you need not file a Kansas return unless your gross income is over \$6,100.
+For example, if your filing status is single, and you are over 65, you do not need to file a Kansas return unless your gross income is over \$6,100.
 A married couple filing jointly would not be required to file a Kansas return unless their gross income is over \$10,500.